ianmolnarang/sih-prototype/README.md

 # Nirmal Bharat
 SIH Final project- Nirmal Bharat
+# Note: This is just a prototype, not a final product.
 # Problem Statement
 Suggest a solution to help municipal bodies maximise solid waste collection with their given resources.